AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-directly-with-others/send-direct-messages-to-other-users.md

 +++

-## Send a message unrelated to a work item to another user
+## Send a message unrelated to a work item to another user from their home page

 1. Go to the home page of the user you want to send a message to.
    You can do the following to navigate to a user's home page: